harshitsoni01/codes/readme.md

 ## whatsapp

-### This program sends multiple messages to a user/group using python and selenium
+### This program sends multiple messages to a user/group using python, selenium and chrome

+*If you use firefox you don't need to download chromedriver*

 [Get selenium](https://pypi.org/project/selenium/)